 PRA-prcd DNA Test

-Only $75 with results in 7 working days
+Only $75 with results in 7 business days

 Our PRA-prcd DNA Test is a fast and effective way of determining whether or not your dog has the potential to develop Progressive Retinal Atrophy, Progressive Rod-Cone Degeneration (PRA-prcd) or pass it on to any offspring.